 The books are trying to make an escape!
 Just found this in the bin in my bedroom…😳 The absolute horror on my face could not be described.
 While myself and Mr. Pound had a love/hate relationship during my time spent as a postmodern student in third year at university I would still rather that this quite expensive edition which has my frustrated underlining and notes etched inside did not end up in the refuse if I can help it!
 There was a stack of poetry books next to my bedroom bin waiting for our first day back at school – I like to show students that poetry, drama and novels exist in forms outside of their textbooks to bring life and variety to the introductory (and sometime proceeding classes – look at me!
 You’d swear I’d been teaching for years!) – However I think it may be time to add that stack of books back into the book shelf for safe keeping!

-I have to share these little gems I got as a belated christmas gift from my mom and nan in recent days.
-I fell with a bespoke jewellery shop based out of wales through their facebook page and though their prices are great, I hate the exchange rate between sterling and euro so rarely treat myself to the english products I love.
-However there was one design that had caught my eye and I very unusually for me thought it would be beautiful not as the item it was made in (a pendant and keyring) but a ring.
-They accommodate requests so I promised myself I would get the ring in this design for my graduation in October.
-It never happened because I lost track of the date and had a lot of in the run up to graduation.
+I have to share these little gems I got In recent days as a belated christmas gift from my mom and nan.
+I fell in love with a bespoke jewellery shop based out of Wales through their facebook page and though their prices are great, I hate the exchange rate between sterling and euro so rarely treat myself to the products I love from the United Kingdom.
+However there was one design that had caught my eye and I very unusually for me thought it would be beautiful not as the item it was being sold in (a pendant and keyring) but a ring.
+They accommodate requests so I promised myself I would get the ring in this design to commemorate an event in October.
+It never happened because I lost track of the date and had a lot in the run up.
 So when I was talking to my nan she mentioned she wanted to get me a christmas gift and wasn’t sure what I’d like so I thought of the ring.
 Then mom being mom said she wanted to get in on this little deal and offered to get me the pendant with the same design.
 Again because we’re awful I missed the last shipping date for Ireland from the UK (I promise I’m not this disorganised in college or when teaching!).
 So it only arrived on the 4th January just in time for me to regale my learners with how much I loooove books again and harass them about their reading contracts…god I’m such a teacher and I love it! haha

 I corresponded with a Nicola and she could not have been more helpful.
 Even when I changed something after payment she accommodated me and reflected it by refunding which I felt was very professional and something I’m not sure a larger company would be able or willing to do.
 It was a very human rather than cold exchange.